VulcanJS/Vulcan/packages/vulcan-lib/README.md

-Telescope libraries package, used internally.
+Vulcan libraries package, used internally.